-We conduct criminal investigations and prosecutions to further our statutory objectives and credible deterrence strategy.
+We conduct criminal investigations and prosecutions to further our objectives and to deter future wrongdoing.

 We are committed to treating victims fairly, with dignity and respect.
 We uphold the standards in the Code of Practice for Victims of Crime (Victims’ Code).